mitulgolakiya/laravel-api-generator/README.md

         php artisan mitul.generator:scaffold_api Project
         php artisan mitul.generator:scaffold_api Post

+6. If you want to use SoftDelete trait with your models then you can specify softDelete option.

+        php artisan mitul.generator:api ModelName --softDelete

+    e.g.

+        php artisan mitul.generator:api Post --softDelete

-6. Enter the fields with options<br>
+7. Enter the fields with options<br>

-7. And you are ready to go. :)
+8. And you are ready to go. :)

 Documentation